Loading…

 Co-Founder, OpenSource Connections

 Eric Pugh is the co-founder of OpenSource Connections.
-Today he helps OSC’s clients, especially those in the ecommerce space, build their own search teams and improve their search maturity.
-Fascinated by the craft of software development, Eric Pugh has been involved in the open...
+Today he helps OSC’s clients, especially those in the ecommerce space, build their own search teams and improve their search maturity, both by leading projects and by acting as a trusted advisor.He is an active maintainer on...
 Read More →

 Zurich I